AbhiPatel10/AISKCON-CONSTRUCTION/docs/contribution.md

  -   Fill the ***"Ready for review"*** template.
 This template helps reviewers understand your changes as well as the purpose of your pull request.

- -  Link PR to issue.
+ -  Link issue to PR .

  - We may ask for changes to be made before a PR can be merged, either using suggested changes or pull request comments.
 You can make any other changes in your fork, then commit them to your branch.
  - As you update your PR and apply changes, ***mark each conversation as resolved.***